Definition of PostgreSQL Recursive Query

 - The non-recursive term will return the base result set of R0.
 The recursive term will return the direct subordinates.

-- With the statement in PostgreSQL will provides the way to write an auxiliary statement for use in the large query.
+- The statement in PostgreSQL will provide a way to write an auxiliary statement for use in the large query.

 - Recursive query evaluation will contain the non-recursive term’s evaluation; for using UNION, we can discard the duplicate rows.